-When an Expressway student drops a course or withdraws from the College, official notice must be filed with the Center for Adult and Continuing Education.
+When an Expressway student drops a course or withdraws from the university, official notice must be filed with the Center for Adult and Continuing Education.
 Tuition and other charges will be cancelled at the following percentage rates:

 Five week classes

-Prior to the second class 100%

-Prior to the third class 70%
+Prior to the second class 100% Prior to the third class 70%

-refund will be given after the third class.
+No refund will be given after the third class.

 Seven week classes

 Prior to the second week 100%

 Prior to the third week 70%

 Prior to the fourth week 60%

 During the fourth week 40%

-ofund after the fourth week